AlexShem247/code-completion-evaluation/report/report.md

 There did not seem to be an exact link between number of missing words and its accuracy, resulting in an overall accuracy of approximately 50% in the initial test.

 2. Automating the evaluation process using metrics such as Exact Match, chrf and Levenshtein Distance could allow use to test the AI with many more examples than before.
-Among these, chrf seem the most reliable indicator of accuracy, with results quite similar with the manual (human) assessments.
+Among these, chrf seem the most reliable indicator of accuracy, with results that were the most similar with the manual (human) assessments, but still quite high.
-When tested on with a larger dataset, the AI produced an average accuracy of 42.5%, suggesting that sometimes it could produce useful results, there is a big room for improvement, particularly when generating code when working with more complex code.
+When tested on with a larger dataset, the AI produced an average accuracy of 72.4%, suggesting that sometimes it could produce useful results, the code it outputed was not perfect, particularly when generating code when working with more complex code.

 3. A second test, consisted the generation of entire functions, rather than finishing lines, resulted in an overall accuracy of 40.8% and a higher 46.4% when help was provided to the AI in the form of function documentation.
 The AI tended to do better with smaller, more straightforward functions, however as complexity increased, the AI's performance tended to decline, and it was not able to produce correct functions.

 Overall, these results demonstrate the need for ongoing improvements on AI code completion tools, in particularly in handling harder coding tasks.
+The AI was quite good at generating similar looking code compared to the correct code, however when it was compared against functionality, the results were not very good.

 Future work could involve expanding the dataset and enhancing the AI to improve it ability to predict and generate relevant code more reliably.
 It would be interesting to run this test using a different AI model, such as GPT and see if it can do better than _TinyStarCoderPy_.